corneliu-rotari/operating-systems-oer/content/chapters/software-stack/lab/README.md

 Enter the `support/high-level-lang/` folder and go through the practice items below.
 If you get stuck, take a sneak peak at the solutions in the `solution/high-level-lang/` folder.

-1. Create programs in C, Python and Go that computes the N-th Fibonacci number.
+1. Create programs in C, Python and Go that compute the N-th Fibonacci number.
    `N` is passed as a command-line argument.

    Use `ltrace` and `strace` to compute the number of library calls and system calls.